-As Dante and his guide move forward, they continue to encounter environments that share the above relation of the punishment fitting the crime.
-The sins of violence are no exception to this them.
+As Dante and his guide move forward, they continue to encounter environments that fit the crimes. .
+The sins of violence are no exception to this.
 This sin, which constitutes the seventh circle of Hell, is itself divided into 3 sections: violence towards others, violence towards oneself, and violence towards God and nature.
-Within each of these sections, the sinners presented are confined to endless suffering akin to their actions in life, much like that seen with the lustful.
-What sets the sins of violence apart from the sins of incontinence is a conscious decision to cause harm rather than fits of passion and a lack of self-control.
+Within each of these sections, the sinners are confined to endless suffering akin to their actions in life, much like that seen with the lustful.
+What sets the sins of violence apart from the sins of incontinence is the sinners’ conscious decision to cause harm rather than engaging in fits of passion and a lack of self-control.
 The 1st round of the 7th circle contains the murderers, bandits, and warmongers, and depicts perfectly the tie Alighieri creates between the environment and punishment that the sinners endure and the crime itself.

 In Canto 12, before descending into the 7th circle itself, Dante and Virgil must first pass by the Minotaur that guards the entrance to the violent.
-The Minotaur here is the perfect example of the environment containing within itself the crime.
+The Minotaur here is the perfect embodiment of sins of violence.
 The Minotaur, being half beast and half man, exudes violence in every way and thus epitomizes the souls found within the circle.
-After passing through the Minotaur with the aid of Virgil, Dante and his guide come to the Phlegethon, a river of boiling blood containing the violent towards others.
+After passing the Minotaur with the aid of Virgil, Dante and his guide come to the Phlegethon, a river of boiling blood containing the violent towards others.
 Along the river’s bank trot several centaurs with bows who shoot at anyone who attempts to escape the scalding blood.
 Once again, Alighieri uses the half beast half man creature to reinforce an atmosphere of violence.
 Indeed, Sinclair comments on this very observation, stating that many commentators of Alighieri to be “representative or symbolical of the condottieri of the time, the hired soldiers of the tyrants and communes of Italy” (Sinclair, p 164).
 By tying the centaurs to Italian foot soldiers, the relationship between them and the sinners in the river is quite ironic, with the underlings of the latter in life being their tormentor in death.
 After walking down to the bank of the river and negotiating with the centaurs for an escort across the river, Dante observes silently the many souls trapped in the boiling liquid.
 Each is submerged at a different level, with some covered nearly completely such as Alexander the Great, and some only standing ankle deep such as.
 This difference can most likely be attributed to the amount of blood these individuals spilled in life.
 Throughout the canto, the punishments of the violent against others are violent themselves, and so continue the motif of the punishment fitting the crime.